cemolcay/MIDITimeTableView/README.md

 ]
 ```

-`MIDITimeTableViewDataSource` is very likely to `UITableViewDataSource` or `UICollectionViewDataSource` API.
+`MIDITimeTableViewDataSource` is similar to `UITableViewDataSource` or `UICollectionViewDataSource` API.
 Just feed the row data, number of rows, time signature and you are ready to go.

 ``` swift
 func numberOfRows(in midiTimeTableView: MIDITimeTableView) -> Int {